 You may have a protégé or coach working in your district, CESA or company, or you may be interested in supporting a new teacher.
 We know that it is important to recruit and retain teachers in education and we are excited to be part of this effort to support teachers who serve students who are blind and visually impaired!

-A July 2016 memo on emergency licensing, from the Department of Instruction, states that an individual with a bachelor’s degree going through a preparation route to licensure will be considered qualified (to teach) under four conditions.
+A July 2016 memo on new licensing, from the Department of Instruction, states that an individual with a bachelor’s degree going through a preparation route to licensure will be considered qualified (to teach) under four conditions.
 One of these conditions is that the individual:

 “Participates in a program of intensive supervision that consists of structured guidance and regular ongoing support for teachers or a teacher mentoring program”.